NathanCustom Tailors

 There is a persistent myth that you absolutely must stand in a tailor's shop to get a good fit.
 Let me break down why that is outdated thinking.

 A traditional tailor in London, New York, or Sydney sees maybe 5 to 15 customers a week.
 They are good at their craft, but they are working with a relatively small sample size.
-Our tailors in Hoi An work with 30 to 50 customers per day.
-They have seen every body type, every proportion, every edge case.
-When your measurements come in, they are not guessing -- they are pattern-matching against tens of thousands of previous orders.
+Our tailors in Hoi An work with dozens of customers per day.
+They have seen a huge range of body types, proportions, and edge cases.
+When your measurements come in, they are not guessing -- they are pattern-matching against years of previous orders.

-That volume is also why we can offer custom suits at a fraction of western prices.
+That volume is also why we can offer custom tailored suits at a fraction of western prices.
 It is not because the quality is lower.
-We use the same Italian and English fabrics you would find at a high-end tailor in Manhattan.
 It is because our tailors are busy, our overhead is low, and we are not paying London rent.
 Simple economics.
+When you are ready to build one, you can browse the cloth in our fabric catalog and see exactly what you are choosing before we cut.

 The combination of your self-measurements, our verification process, and our tailors' experience produces results that consistently match or beat the experience of standing in a western tailor shop -- at roughly one-fifth the price.